ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/329000 Planting.md

 ## Execution

 1. 3.1 Preparation

-## General

-: In all disturbed areas, topsoil is to be salvaged and replaced.
+	 1. General: In all disturbed areas, topsoil is to be salvaged and replaced.
 Prior to any re-vegetation activity, the soil shall be tilled to provide at least 2 to 4-inches of loose surface.
 1. 3.2 Application
    1. Native Seed:
 	1. 3:1 Slopes or flatter: Seeding shall be accomplished by means of an approved drill-type seeder at a rate of 20lbs. per acre PLS or broadcast at 40 lbs. per acre PLS.